 - Behavioral Health Services

 - Parenting Skills Development

 - Support in Solving Personal and Family Challenges

 - Assistance with Transition into Adult Services

 - Support and Advocacy during Individual Education Plan Process

-Case Management Services are individualized for each child and family.
-For more information about the Case Management Program, please contact Children and Family Services Manager Celia Chesnick at (216) 791-8363, ext.
-1260 or firstname.lastname@example.org.
+The agency also holds annual family recreational events and other community educational forums for UCP families and the general public.
+For more information about the LeafBridge Family Resources, please contact Children and Family Services Manager Celia Chesnick at (216) 791-8363, ext.
+1260 or email@example.com.